yuchenakaleslie/yuchenakaleslie.github.io/_posts/2023-6-16-uncertainty-decomposition.md

 ### Bayesian inference in Deep Learning

-Implicit in the above MLE procedure is the ignorance of model uncertainties (\textit{epistemic} uncertainty).
+Implicit in the above MLE procedure is the ignorance of model uncertainties (*epistemic* uncertainty).
 The model weights are themselves uncertain due to the imperfect training data.
 Significant uncertainties may exist on the model configurations that could have generated the data.
-Especially in the context of limited data, deterministic models, unless properly regularised, are prone to learn too much noise (overfitting) and become overconfident due to the unawareness of model uncertainties \cite{blundell2015weight, gal2016dropout}.
-Note that such uncertainty can be reduced with more data and hence referred to as \textit{reducible uncertainty}.
+Especially in the context of limited data, deterministic models, unless properly regularised, are prone to learn too much noise (overfitting) and become overconfident due to the unawareness of model uncertainties.
+Note that such uncertainty can be reduced with more data and hence referred to as *reducible uncertainty*.
 Probability theory provides a framework for reasoning with uncertainty.
-As such, in accounting for the model uncertainty  in neural network models, probability distributions are assigned to model parameters $$\boldsymbol{\omega}$$ \cite{Murphy2012}, whereby \textit{learning} is characterised with the transformation of the prior knowledge or belief, via the observed data $$\mathcal{D}:\{\mathbf{X}, \mathbf{Y}\}$$, into the posterior knowledge \cite{ghahramani2015probabilistic}.
+As such, in accounting for the model uncertainty  in neural network models, probability distributions are assigned to model parameters $$\boldsymbol{\omega}$$, whereby *learning* is characterised with the transformation of the prior knowledge or belief, via the observed data $$\mathcal{D}:\{\mathbf{X}, \mathbf{Y}\}$$, into the posterior knowledge.
-Particularly, by formulating such uncertainty, Bayesian models achieves a regularising effect against overfitting \cite{blundell2015weight}, which may otherwise be a serious problem in terms of limited and noisy data.
+Particularly, by formulating such uncertainty, Bayesian models achieves a regularising effect against overfitting, which may otherwise be a serious problem in terms of limited and noisy data.

-In the training stage, given a dataset $$\mathbf{X}, \mathbf{Y}$$, we then look for the \textit{posterior distribution} over the parameter space:
+In the training stage, given a dataset $$\mathbf{X}, \mathbf{Y}$$, we then look for the *posterior distribution* over the parameter space:

 \begin{equation}
 	p(\boldsymbol{\omega}|\mathbf{X}, \mathbf{Y}) = \frac{p(\mathbf{Y|\mathbf{X}, \boldsymbol{\omega}})p(\boldsymbol{\omega})}{p({\mathbf{Y}|\mathbf{X}})}
 	\label{eq:bayesian_inferenceDL}
 \end{equation}

-This distribution captures the most probable function parameters given our observed data. $$p(\mathbf{Y|\mathbf{X}, \boldsymbol{\omega}})$$ is the \textit{likelihood}, and the \textit{evidence}, $$p({\mathbf{Y}|\mathbf{X}})$$, is given by:
+This distribution captures the most probable function parameters given our observed data. $$p(\mathbf{Y|\mathbf{X}, \boldsymbol{\omega}})$$ is the *likelihood*, and the *evidence*, $$p({\mathbf{Y}|\mathbf{X}})$$, is given by:

 \begin{equation}
 	p({\mathbf{Y}|\mathbf{X}}) = \int{p(\mathbf{Y|\mathbf{X}, \boldsymbol{\omega}}) p(\boldsymbol{\omega}) \text{d}{\boldsymbol{\omega}}}